 Present work was carried out in the Department of LPM, FVSc and AH (SKUAST- Kashmir) to assess the feasibility and compost maturity in terms of temperature and bio-mineral (Nitrogen, Phosphorus and Potassium) changes due to composting of poultry waste under the temperate agroclimatic conditions of Kashmir Valley.
-Poultry waste in the form of poultry carcass (including feathers?) and litter manure was used for this study.
-Four treatment groups with four replicates each were formulated as: G1: Poultry carcass; litter manure, G2: Poultry carcass; litter manure; Paddy straw, G3: Poultry carcass; litter manure; Effective microbes (what microbes?
-Fungi, bacteria, etc.,) and G4.
-Poultry carcass; litter manure; Paddy straw; effective microbes.
-During the primary stage of composting the group G4 had attained a significantly (P<0.05) highest peak temperature (°C) of 59.0±5.04 and 59.50±5.04 respectively during winter and summer seasons.
+Poultry waste in the form of poultry carcass (including feathers) and litter manure was used for this study.
+Four treatment groups with four replicates each were formulated as: G1: Poultry carcass; litter manure, G2: Poultry carcass; litter manure; Paddy straw, G3: Poultry carcass; litter manure; effective microbes (Lactobacillus plantarum, Lactobacillus casei, Saccharomyces cerevisiae and Rhodopseudomonas palustris) and G{4:} Poultry carcass; litter manure; Paddy straw; effective microbes.
+During the primary stage of composting the group G_4 had attained a significantly (P<0.05) highest peak temperature (0 C) of 59.0±5.04 and 59.50±5.04 respectively during winter and summer seasons.
 Significantly (P≤0.05) highest nitrogen content of 24.7 g/Kg was observed in group G4 at the end of secondary stage during summer season.
 The phosphorus content in end product of composting was significantly (P<0.05) highest (1.0 g/Kg) in group G4 during summer season.
 Similarly significantly (P<0.05) highest K content of 10.23 g/Kg was observed in group G4 during summer season.
-It was concluded that the addition of paddy straw and effective microbes? assistant the composting process and yield better bio-mineral values and higher temperature gain.
+It was concluded that the addition of paddy straw and effective microbes assistant the composting process and yield better bio-mineral values and higher temperature gain.